eclipse-archived/codewind-vscode/README.md

 # Codewind for VS Code
 Codewind for VS Code provides tools to help build cloud-native, containerized applications from VS Code, regardless of which runtime or language you use.
 Rapidly create an application from a template project and launch, update, test, and debug in Docker containers on the desktop.

-For more information, see [codewind.dev](https://www.eclipse.org/codewind/).
+For more information, see [the Codewind website](https://www.eclipse.org/codewind/).

 ## Why use Codewind?
 - Get started with templates or samples that you can use to quickly create and deploy applications that run in containers.